 The next large development came in 1963 when President Kennedy established the Advisory Council on the Arts.
 In September 1965, as part of the Great Society, President Johnson continued the work by signing the National Foundation on the Arts and Humanities Act, creating the National Endowment for the Arts (NEA).
 The federal effort incentivized support for the arts at the state level as well.
 In 1965, only 18 states had art councils or agencies; by 1975, all 50 states did.
 Today, as an “independent federal agency whose funding and support gives Americans the opportunity to participate in the arts, exercise their imaginations, and develop their creative capacities,” the NEA partners with local, national, public, and private agencies and organizations across the country.
 In 2019, the NEA distributed $155 million in grants to organizations and individuals as well as to state and regional arts agencies.

 The NEA has not been without controversy.
-It boils down to one question: “Is it proper for government to subsidize the arts?”
+It boils down to one question: “Is it proper for the government to subsidize the arts?”
 Critics maintain the NEA can leave artists dependent on grant makers.
 Artists may then tailor their work to appeal to grant makers, as opposed to creating works that appeal to the public, the consumers of art.
 Some maintain, though, that artists are dependent on their patrons, whether they are public or private.
 A second argument is in regards to funding.
 Supporters claim without NEA funding, projects and artists around the country would not receive any support at all.
 Yet, the NEA’s budget is dwarfed by the billions contributed by individuals, corporations, and foundations.
-For 2020, the NEA’s budget was just over $160 million, a fraction of the $19.5 billion donated to foundations in the arts, cultures, and humanities in 2018.
+For 2021, the NEA’s budget was $167.5 million.
+Even with additional funding through the American Rescue Plan, this is a fraction of the $19.5 billion donated to foundations in the arts, cultures, and humanities in 2018.

 Where there is little controversy, however, is in the government’s role when it comes to education and sparking interest in the arts.
 In 2018, 91% of people polled by Americans for the Arts agreed that the arts should be part of K-12 education, and 89% say the arts should be taught outside of the classroom in communities as well.
 Through this kind of support, families can learn about the creative processes and further engage in the arts.
 Government can additionally support the creative processes and access to the arts by making it easier to engage in the art market through exporting and importing, or by simplifying rules and regulations that dictate self-employment or permits for organizing festivals and other public art events.